skedify/sdk-js/README.md

     - `nl-be`: The second part should be uppercase.
     - `nl-BE-VWVX`: The last part can only contain 2 or 3 characters.

+- **onError**: A function called when there is an API error that can't be recovered automatically by the SDK

 ## Basic Usage

 Let's start with a simple use case: getting a list of subjects